Spicy cajun deviled eggs are rich and creamy, with a kick of heat! A crowd-favorite appetizer that's perfect for any holiday, picnic, or barbecue.

 Ingredients and substitutions

-Dijon mustard can be substituted with regular yellow mustard.
+- Dijon mustard - Can be substituted with regular yellow mustard.

-How to make a smooth deviled egg filling
+How to make Cajun deviled eggs

-Use a piping bag to fill your deviled eggs for less mess.
+Pipe your filling - Use a piping bag to fill your deviled eggs for less mess.
 If you don't have piping bags, simply use a plastic sandwich bag with the tip cut off.

-Want to make your deviled eggs a little fancy?
+Use a frosting tip - Want to make your deviled eggs a little fancy?
 Use a frosting piping tip to add texture and visual appeal to your filling.

 If not serving your deviled eggs immediately, they need to be stored in a sealed container and transferred immediately to the refrigerator.

-Deviled eggs can sit out at room temperature for a maximum of two hours before they need to be refrigerated again.
+Keep in mind that your eggs have a limited shelf life outside the refrigerator.
+Deviled eggs can sit out at room temperature for a maximum of two hours before they need to be refrigerated again or discarded.

 📖 Recipe

-Spicy Cajun Deviled Eggs
+Cajun Deviled Eggs

 Ingredients